l3nz/cli-matic/README.md

 	 	-----------------------------
 	 	I could definitely use a few helping hands in moving forward with version 0.4 - no rocket science, just 5 minutes of your time.
+Just try out the snapshot....
+	 	Thank you!

-	 	See the README of the development branch here: https://github.com/l3nz/cli-matic/tree/b69_nested Thank you!
+See the README of the development branch here: https://github.com/l3nz/cli-matic/tree/b69_nested

+---

 **Especially when scripting, you should write interesting code, not boilerplate.** Command line apps are usually so tiny that there is absolutely no reason why your code should not be self-documenting.
 Things like generating help text and parsing command flags/options should not hinder productivity when writing a command line app.